Strategic Enrollment Advisor (Student Services Professional II)

 A comprehensive benefits summary for this position is available online by clicking the View Benefits Summary link below or by request from SSU Human Resources.

 This position is open until filled.
-For full consideration, please submit application, along with cover letter and resume, by 8am on October 29, 2020.
 Please refer to the Application Process section of this posting for additional details.

 Conditions of Employment

 This is a full time, exempt position, which will lead toward permanent status following the successful completion of a probationary period.

 Sonoma State University is committed to achieving excellence through teaching, scholarship, learning and inclusion.
 In line with our Strategic Plan and our Seawolf Commitment, our values include diversity, sustainability, community engagement, respect, responsibility, excellence and integrity.
 We strive to cultivate a community in which a diverse population can learn and work in an atmosphere of civility and respect.
 We encourage innovation, experimentation and creativity, as well as contributions to equity and inclusion, in the pursuit of excellence for all members of our university community.